Skip to main content

 Some programs award dual credit based on standardized exams.
 These programs include:

 In these programs, students take rigorous high school courses, taught by high school teachers, at the high school.
 Upon completion of the course, students may take a standardized exam.
 Depending on how they score, they may earn college credit.
 Colleges award varying levels of credit based on exam scores.
-Students do not pay tuition, but do pay fees for the final standardized exams.
-Fee waivers may be available for lower-income students, if funding is available.
+Students do not pay tuition but do pay fees for the final standardized exams.
+Fee waivers may be available for lower-income students if funding is available.

 Dual Credit Equivalencies at Washington's Public Four-Year Colleges